G-7 (Group of Seven)

 for the war.
 But it was only the massive destruction of capital during World War II

-that truly ended the Great Depression and prevented it from resuming after the war
+that truly ended the Great Depression and prevented it from resuming after the war.

-ended.
 [For more on this, see my essay “False Lessons from the Great Depression”, at

 http://www.massline.org/PolitEcon/ScottH/False_Lessons.htm.]